vfamim/Rossman-Sales/README.md

 **The third square** is a premises for a good machine learning model: to have a normal-shaped distribution of residuals with mean zero.
 We can observe that the errors are centered around zero, it is a bell-shaped curve.

-**The fourth square** is a scatterplot that help us analyze the residuals, expected a "tube" shape, since it is represents low error variance across all values that sales prediction can assume.
+**The fourth square** is a scatter plot that help us analyze the residuals, expected a "tube" shape, since it is represents low error variance across all values that sales prediction can assume.

 ---